betheden/greek-grammar/content/case_genitive.rst

   1. The Genitive case may be used to attribute

       * a basic quality to the noun, or [see `Genitive-Attribute <https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-separation-or-source>`_ ]
-      *	of material from which it was formed or contains.  [see `Genitive_Material <https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-material>`_]
+      *	to show the material from which it was formed or material that it contains.  [see `Genitive_Material <https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-material>`_]

-  2. The Genitive case may also express a relationship to the subject noun (or substantive)
+  2. The Genitive case may also express a relationship to the subject noun (or substantive-a substantive is a noun or any word or group of words functioning like a noun)

       *	of kinship, [see `Genitive_Kinship <https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-kinship>`_]
       * possession, [see `Genitive_Possession <https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-possession>`_]